 Notepad Sponsorship

-Flag Sponsorship

 Business Card Holder Sponsorship

-Knowledge Partner

 Global Exhibition

-Exhibition Table

-Network Table Exhibition
+Exhibition

-Display Table

 Exhibitions Sales: Our experienced teams have the skills to maximize exhibition revenue — from understanding the exhibition value proposition to passing through the gatekeeper and closing the deal.
 We also examine how we can build a persuasive case and overcome objections even in the hardest markets.
 We always build long lasting profitable relationships with the exhibitors.

-Business Meetings: If communication is the lifeblood of any organization, then meetings are the heart and mind.
-It’s the place where clients and vendors communicate their ideas, hash them out, share their passion for better or worse and develop new understandings and new directions.
-It's where deals can happen or fall apart, where strategies are articulated and debated; in short, where we make sure that clients engage with vendors in order to develop new business.
-Events 4 Sure is experienced in professionally organizing and handling one-on-one business meetings.
-One-on-One interaction is the platform where deals are discussed, relationships are forged and ideas are generated.

 Registration Management: We make sure that your event goes ahead smoothly.
-Our team is experienced to handle all registration process from start to end.
+Our team is experienced to handle the registration process from start to end.

 Online and onsite registration